ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ### Serial Baud Rate

 The Baud Rate is the speed to which (in this instance) the Transmitter module and the Radio Handset communicate.
 It is measured in bits per second.
-Common baud rates include 115200bps and 400000bps.
+Common baud rates include 115200bps (sometimes shown as 115K) and 400000bps (sometimes shown as 400K).

 A Faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
 However, not all radio handsets or transmitter modules are capable of higher baud rates as this is highly dependent on the hardware.